BLOCK 8 ACADEMY

 Away Play Space:

-Our outdoor playspace is at Moody Elementary school.
+Our outdoor playspace is at Chip Kerr Park.
 Although we routinely play for one or more hours outside, children will all play outdoors at least 15 minutes each day.
 On days where an outdoor field trip is planned for another location, this playtime may be skipped.

 The walking route from the Moody Elementary Playground to 110 Moody Street is as follows: Â Exit the playground along St. George Street.
 Walk on the sidewalk on the north side of St. George to the corner of Moody and St. George, where the group will cross Moody Street at the crosswalk at the traffic circle. Â The group will then proceed north along the sidewalk on the east side of Moody Street.
 They will cross the alley as a tight group, and proceed into the daycare